tylerlewiscook/minimal-mistakes/_posts/2018-07-17-visualizing-world-cup-goals.md

 ![Imgur](https://i.imgur.com/tRO9GIR.png)
 The distribution seems for uniform in some years, and some years have some unique characteristics.
 For example, what happened to boost the scoring right around half time in 1998?

-The cleaned data with corresponding code, as well as the code used to create all of the histograms (with a couple bonus plots), can be found on[my Github](https://github.com/tylerlewiscook/world-cup).
+The cleaned data with corresponding code, as well as the code used to create all of the histograms (with a couple bonus plots), can be found on [my Github](https://github.com/tylerlewiscook/world-cup).

 P.S.
 At some point during all of this I found an excellent World Cup dataset on Kaggle that includes some other useful information.
 You can check that out [here](https://www.kaggle.com/abecklas/fifa-world-cup).